themanyone/crap/README.md

 ## Crap.
 It's not a compiler.
 It's a movement.

-Crap includes gentle macros to make coding sessions flow more smoothly.
-The easiest way to explain it is to show some examples.
+Crap is a new language maker.
+It has sort of become its own language to demonstrate what it might be capable of.
+It may be used as-is, or transformed to build any kind of computer language.
+The safest way to explain it is in code.
 The following crap-worthy example prints "hello world" five times.

 ```
 #include <stdio.h>